tuist/XcodeProj/README.md

 ### Considerations
 - Objects references are used to define dependencies between objects.
 In the future we might rather use objects references instead of the unique identifier.
 - The write doesn't validate the structure of the project.
-It's up to the developer to validate the changes that have been done using `xcproj`.
+It's up to the developer to validate the changes that have been done using `xcodeproj`.
-- New versions of Xcode might introduce new models or property that are not supported by `xcproj`.
-If you find any, don't hesitate to [open an issue](https://github.com/xcbuddy/xcproj/issues/new) on the repository.
+- New versions of Xcode might introduce new models or property that are not supported by `xcodeproj`.
+If you find any, don't hesitate to [open an issue](https://github.com/xcbuddy/xcodeproj/issues/new) on the repository.

 ## Examples